SADMANGaming/cod-risen-arena/README.md

 ## ✨ Features
 * Planned:
 * New engine core features:
-  - Bounce
-  - New cvars ➖
+  - New cvars ✅
   - HWID ✅
-  - New GSC Methods and Functions ➖
+  - New GSC Methods and Functions ✅
   - Auto updater✅
   - New masterlist ✅
   - New protocol (Neither 1.1 nor 1.5 clients can't join) ✅